juhasev/sample-ninja-help/rewards.md

 ### Manage Rewards

-Allows the user to select which Virtual ˜Rewards (and appropriate denominations) are made available to the Panelists when they choose to redeem their points.
+Allows the user to select which reward cards (and appropriate denominations) are made available to the Panelists when they choose to redeem their points.